Manonsigilla/Manonsigilla/README.md

 <h2 align="left">Hi 👋!
 My name is Manon and I'm a student developper from Belgium currently in France</h2>

-- 🔭 I’m currently working on HTML, SCSS, Python, PHP, JavaScript
+- 🔭 I’m currently working on HTML, CSS, Python, PHP, React (JS)
-- 🌱 I’m currently learning MySQL, React, C, WordPress
+- 🌱 I’m currently learning MySQL, C, WordPress
 - 👯 I’m looking to collaborate on HTML, SCSS, JavaScript, React
 <!-- - 🤔 I’m looking for help with ... -->
 <!-- - 💬 Ask me about ... -->